Trulsaa/useIdleUntilUrgent/README.md

 # useIdleUntilUrgent

 React hook that enables easy use of the idle until urgent component loading strategy.
-This strategy involves fetching resources lazily - either whnever the browser is next idle, or when you request the resources.
+This strategy involves fetching resources lazily - either whenever the browser is next idle, or when you request the resources.

 This hook takes a function that invokes and returns the result of an `import("paht")` function that imports a react component.
-It then returns the compoenent when it has been loaded.
-In the meantime it returns null or the second optional argument.
+It then returns the component when it has been loaded.
+In the meantime it returns `null` or the `fallback` value if the optional options object.

 The hook uses the [requestIdleCallback](https://caniuse.com/#feat=requestidlecallback) function supported by many modern browsers.
 If it is not supported then the hook uses `setTimeout(fn, 5000)`